 8. Always remain seated on a toboggan or sled

-This one’s a no brainer, but still important to mention as a reminder.
-Never stand or lie down when sledding down a hill – sitting up or kneeling is preferred to reduce risk of injury to the head, spine and back.
+This one’s a no-brainer, but still important to mention as a reminder.
+Never stand or lie down when sledding down a hill – sitting up or kneeling is preferred to reduce the risk of injury to the head, spine, and back.
+There is a reason that snowboards have your feet buckled in!
 This is one of the many tobogganing safety tips to keep top of mind!

-9. Move quick and be aware of surroundings
+9. Move quickly and be aware of your surroundings

 10. Adult supervision is highly recommended

-We know sledding is an activity most older kids would prefer to do alone, but children (especially under the age of five) should always have parental supervision.
+We know sledding is an activity most older kids would prefer to do alone, but children (especially those under the age of five) should always have parental supervision.
 For those under the age of five, a parent or adult should always accompany them down the hill for added safety measures.
+If you are a bit older and no longer require adult supervision, it is still a good idea to keep a cell phone on hand in case of emergencies.

 11. Don’t forget snacks and hot chocolate!

-Odds are if you’ll be on the hills for a few hours, you and the kiddos might want a snack.
+Odds are if you’ll be on the hills for a few hours, you and the kids might want a snack.
 Keep packable snacks handy in the car and stay warm with a thermos of hot chocolate.
-Added tip: Pack some water bottles for hydration (at least you know they’ll stay cold!)
+Another great idea is to pack some water bottles for hydration!
+You really can work up a thirst shooting down those hills!